-The US National Arboretum has free admissions and a collection of unique and creative gardens to visit.
+The U.S. National Arboretum has free admissions and a collection of unique and creative gardens to visit.
 It was established in 1927 by an Act of Congress and is 446 acres.
 From the Asian Collections, the Azalea Collections, Fern Valley, Holly and Magnolia Collections, to the National Bonsai and Penjing Museum, there are 678 official plant releases.
-The arboretum has the impactful mission to “enhances the economic, environmental, and aesthetic value of ornamental and landscape plants.”
+The Arboretum has the impactful mission to “enhances the economic, environmental, and aesthetic value of ornamental and landscape plants.”
 Indeed, this is a beautiful place to visit when you have been in the city for too long and need a bit of nature.

 Located in front of the Smithsonian’s Arts and Industries Building, this garden specifically showcases some of the most beautiful roses and flowers of the city.
 It was renovated in 2016 to include “all own-root roses selected for disease resistance as well as companion plantings chosen to attract and provide for beneficial insects.”
-So a much denser variety of roses and flowers are now featured, along with the little insects that pollinate them.
+A much denser variety of roses and flowers are now featured, along with the little insects that pollinate them.
 Panels with more information about the flower species are located throughout the park for visitors to learn more.

-The interesting landscape of this garden is an architectural landmark in DC.
+The interesting landscape of this garden is an architectural landmark in D.C.
 At the entrance of the infamous Smithsonian Castle, the Enid A. Haupt grows tall, “reflecting cultural influences celebrated in the adjacent architecture and museums below.”
 This garden includes the Parterre, the Moongate Garden, and the Fountain Garden over four acres with a lush collection of lovely flowers, bushes, and trees as well as the small insects that populate for pollen.

 Ranked 4th most beautiful urban campus, this is a garden not to miss!
-Located across the street from Katzen Arts Center and Ward Circle, this is a small sanctuary hidden amongst the DC traffic.
+Located across the street from Katzen Arts Center and Ward Circle, this is a small sanctuary hidden amongst the D.C. traffic.
 It has 4,000 trees and 385 different species of bushes and plants.
 Need some fresh air after a study session?
 Come to this hidden urban gem!